Shanel-A/Matrix-Calculator/README.md

 # Matrix-Calculator
-Console app that calculates matrices
+Console app that calculates matrices.
+Made in 2023.